Services

 Tuning

-Everyone who plays or listens to a piano should experience the joy of a perfectly in-tune instrument.
-A piano has approximately 220 strings, each one under an average tension of 160 pounds.
+Everyone who plays or hears the piano should experience the joy of a perfectly in-tune instrument.
+A piano has around 220 strings, each under an average tension of 160 pounds.
 A fine tuning consists of making extremely small adjustments to the tension of each string until they are all in relative harmony with one another.

 Voicing